PASTORAL MINISTRY HANDBOOK | CHAPTER 7

 Since this license is granted by the national conference, ordained ministers are accountable to the national conference.
-They are also required to participate in and be accountable to a cluster.

 3. Ministerial Service

+c.
 No ordained elder is guaranteed a pastoral assignment in the denomination.

 4. Continuing Education for Elders

+a.
 All elders who are actively serving in a local church are required to fulfill the continuing education requirements outlined in the chapter “Educational Requirements.”